 L-Shaped Desk vs Corner Desk — Which Is Right for Your Office?

-Selecting between L-Shaped Desk and Corner Desk usually comes down to how the workstation will be used every day, not which option looks better in a quick product photo.
-At OfficeFurniture2go.com, we recommend comparing footprint, workflow fit, and long-term value before deciding, because l-shaped desk and corner desk solve different planning problems even when they appear to overlap.
+Selecting between an L-Shaped Desk and a Corner Desk usually comes down to how the workstation will be used every day, not which option looks better in a product photo.
+At OfficeFurniture2go.com, we recommend comparing footprint, workflow fit, and long-term value before deciding—because L-shaped desks and corner desks solve different planning problems even when they appear to overlap.
+With over 30 years of office furniture experience, our team helps buyers cut through the surface-level similarities and identify the specification that will actually serve the room.

 Side-by-Side Comparison